vaystays/api/source/index.html.md

 Parameter | Description
 --------- | -----------
-_limit (optional) | Maximum number of reservations to return, up to 100.
-Default is 20.
+limit (optional) | Maximum number of reservations to return, up to 100.
+Default is 20. offset (optional) | Number of reservations to skip over, where the ordering is consistent but unspecified. start_date (optional) | The start of a date range to query for reservations that check in after this date end_date (required if start_date present) | The end of a date range to query for reservations that check out before this date

-_offset (optional) | Number of reservations to skip over, where the ordering is consistent but unspecified. start_date (optional) | The start of a date range to query for reservations that check in after this date end_date (optional, but required if start_date present) | The end of a date range to query for reservations that check out before this date addon_fee_ids (optional) | Id's of fees that are addons, can be found from unit rates
+Example with all optional parameters `/api/public/990/reservations?limit=50&offset=50&start_date=2023-01-01&end_date=2023-05-30`

 ## List Reservations By Id